sampsyo/cs6120/content/blog/2019-11-07-immix/index.md

 The figure above illustrates the basic immix heap organization during steady state allocation.
 The allocator maintains two pointers (Bump Pointer Cursor and Bump Pointer Limit) that indicate the left and right bound of the current hole (contiguous free lines);
-the right bound is either right before next living line or the end of this block, since an object cannot span blocks.
+the right bound is either right before the next living line or the end of this block, since an object cannot span blocks.

 #### Implementation Details